 - Aggression, though it may originate from various causes, is often induced by pain.
-A frequent example is a cat with arthritis who lashes out as you try to pet his lower back.
+A typical example is a cat with arthritis who lashes out as you try to pet his lower back.

 - Increased vocalization is a no-brainer.
 We also often cry, whine, and complain when in pain.
 Your cat might be doing the same, though there are other reasons why cats are often passionate chatterboxes.

 - Reduced self-grooming indicates that the cat isn’t feeling well.
-Cats are noted for their sophisticated hygiene practices.
-So, if a cat who undergoes stress, anxiety, or chronic pain stops caring for its fur, veterinary investigation is needed.
+Cats have sophisticated hygiene practices.
+So, if a cat who undergoes stress, anxiety, or chronic pain stops caring for its fur, a veterinary investigation is needed.

-- Elimination problems with cats often are understood as going out of the box, but it should not be limited to that.
+- Elimination problems in cats often are understood as going out of the box.
+However, it should not be limited to that.
 Straining before urination, frequent urination, and voiding small amounts of urine are often signs of possible pain.
 Defecating can also be painful if your cat has constipation.

 - Gait changes, especially lameness, do not need further explanation.
-Usually if a cat is lame, the pain is already intense.
+Usually, if you see a limping, you can tell that your cat is in pain.
+Besides it also indicates that the pain has already become intense.
 However, you should note straining before jumping on an object or over an obstacle as a potential sign of pain.

 - Changes in vital signs, such as increased heart rate, increased temperature, and blood pressure, just as in humans, can point to a long list of potential problems.
-Though they are usually measured at a vet’s office, some vital signs can be taken at home and compared to normal ranges.
+You can take some vital signs, such as temperature or heart rate, at home and compare your readings to normal ranges.
 Note that they are not the same as for humans.
-Interpreting these readings is better left to trained professionals, i.e., your veterinarian.
+Anyway, it is still better to leave the interpretation of the measurements to trained professional, i.e., your veterinarian.

-In any case, if at least one of the mentioned signs is present, you can be sure that there is a problem, and your best option is to take your cat to a veterinarian.
+In any case, if at least one of the mentioned signs is present, you can tell with certainty that your cat is in pain or another discomfort.
+Your best option is to take your cat to a veterinarian.